-What Is Periodontal/Gum Disease?
+What Is Gum Disease?

+Plaque is constantly forming on the teeth.
+Plaque irritates the gums, causing them to become red, tender, and swollen.
 If it is not removed daily, plaque progresses to a hard material known as tartar or calculus.
 Calculus cannot be removed by brushing and flossing alone.
 A dentist, periodontist, or hygienist must remove it manually to stop the disease process.

 How To Prevent Periodontal Disease

 Although periodontal disease can cause serious oral health complications, the condition is preventable.
 Maintaining good oral hygiene and taking care of your gums is essential when it comes to preventing and treating periodontal disease.
 Following these helpful guidelines can help in the prevention and treatment of periodontal disease: